Albert Sidney Johnston: Legacy and honors

+Contemporary medical professionals suggest that A.S.
+Johnston's life might have been preserved had a tourniquet been applied above his wound to staunch the bleeding.
+At the time, battlefield medical understanding was limited, and officers lacked the necessary knowledge and proficiency to utilize a tourniquet effectively.
+Modern trauma experts, among them is physician Norman McSwain, one of A.S.
+Johnston's descendants, contend that the timely application of a tourniquet above the arterial injury could have managed the hemorrhage and potentially saved his life.
+A tourniquet functions by compressing the artery, thereby stopping blood flow beyond the point of application, which prevents fatal blood loss until surgical intervention can be performed.

+The suggestion that General Johnston might have emerged as the "Robert E. Lee of the West" appears to be founded more on speculative potential and what historians might have argued if he had survived after hypothetical Confederate victories at Pittsburg Landing.
+A parallel to Patrick Cleburne being the "Stonewall Jackson of the West."

 Johnston was survived by his wife, Eliza, and six children.
 His wife and five younger children, including one born after he went to war, chose to live out their days at home in Los Angeles with Eliza's brother, Dr. John Strother Griffin.
 Johnston's eldest son, Albert Sidney Jr. (born in Texas), had already followed him into the Confederate States Army.
 In 1863, Albert Jr. was on his way out of San Pedro harbor on a ferry after taking home leave in Los Angeles.
 While a steamer was taking on passengers from the ferry, a wave swamped the smaller boat, causing its boilers to explode.
 Albert Jr. was killed in the accident.